 As well as assisting potential clients to make a more informed choice, price transparency provides a marketing opportunity for firms to promote their services.

-Guidance does not have the same status as a rule and it is not compulsory to follow Guidance.
+Law Society guidance does not have the same status as a rule and it is not compulsory.
 However, while not a practice rule, all solicitors are encouraged to follow the guidance as a matter of best practice.
 In the event of a complaint being raised in relation to the guidance, a solicitor would have to justify their reason for not following it.

 Please refer to purpose and status of guidance on our website for further information.